Screenprint

 The second type of class uses a contact paper stencil.
 Students cut out a stencil using matte sticky paper, which is adhered to a screen.
 Ink is then squeegeed through the stencil to create the print.
 This is an excellent, nontoxic introduction to screenprinting and is recommended for younger or beginning students.

 Single-layer (3 hours) - $22 per participant, with a maximum of 12 students.
-The maximum can be extended to 24 students if students pair up on images.
+The maximum can be extended if students pair up on images.

 Two-layer (5 hours) - $32 per participant, with a maximum of 12 students.
-The maximum can be extended to 24 students if students pair up on images.
+The maximum can be extended if students pair up on images.

 Techniques and concepts learned during this process include: